edumserrano/webpack-module-federation-with-angular/component-standalone-ng16/README.md

 It also contains two standalone angular components, one named `MyStandaloneComponent` and the other named `AnotherStandaloneComponent`, and a set of routes defined at [/component-standalone-ng16/mfe1-ng16/src/app/standalone-component.route.ts](/component-standalone-ng16/mfe1-ng16/src/app/standalone-component.route.ts).

-The `MyFeatureModule` angular module contains a set of routes that load the two standalone components:
+The `AppRoutingModule` angular module contains a set of routes that load the two standalone components:
 - `/my-standalone-component`: loads the `MyStandaloneComponent`.
 - `/another-standalone-component`: loads the `AnotherStandaloneComponent`.
 - `/standalone`: loads the routes defined at [standalone-component.route.ts](/component-standalone-ng16/mfe1-ng16/src/app/standalone-component.route.ts).
 So: